 1. Balmoral Hotel

-Kick-off your Edinburgh walking tour at the iconic Balmoral Hotel.
+Kick-off your free Edinburgh walking tour at the iconic Balmoral Hotel.
 This prestigious high-end hotel opened its doors in 1902 as a railway hotel and is now a veritable Edinburgh landmark.
 It was known as the North British Hotel for much of the century, though by the 1980s the use of the imperial “North Britain” as an alternative name for Scotland didn’t sit too well with many locals.
 I was really taken in with the Balmoral’s Victorian architecture as well as its beefy clocktower which at 58 meters high, is a prominent feature in Edinburgh’s skyline.

-It’s interesting to know that the timepiece on the clocktower is always set two minutes fast in order to encourage passengers to catch their trains at neighboring Waverley Station, the city’s chief train station.
+It’s interesting to note that the timepiece on the clocktower is always set two minutes fast in order to encourage passengers to catch their trains at neighboring Waverley Station, the city’s chief train station.
 The only day that the clock runs on time is on 31 December (Hogmanay) for the city’s New Year celebrations.
 Downstairs in the hotel is the elegant Palm Court tea house which is probably the most affordable way to get a taste of the hotel.